-Sugar and simple carbs - Raman noodles, hamburger helper, and other such things.
-Not only are these things high in simple carbs they are devoid of anything valuable.
+Sugar and simple carbs.
+Boxed ramen noodles, hamburger helper, and other such things.
+Not only are these things high in simple carbs, but they also have no nutritional value.

-It is not really hamburgers at fast food places that are a major cause of obesity, heart disease, and diabetes epidemics in the US, it is fries and soda.
-Keep burgers fairly low calorie and keep bacon and whatnot off of it and it is a perfectly good cheat meal.
+It is not really hamburgers at fast food places that are a major cause of obesity, heart disease, and diabetes epidemics in the US.
+It is fries and soda.
+Keep burgers relatively low calorie and keep bacon and whatnot off of it, and it is a perfectly good cheat meal.
 Just avoid fast food burgers, gross.

 Combine with exercises

-As for other supplements I take COQ10 because I am on statins because of a genetic predisposition to high cholesterol and statins affect the natural production of COQ10.
+As for other supplements, I take COQ10 because I am on statins because of a genetic predisposition to high cholesterol, and statins affect the natural production of COQ10.
 I also take nattokinase as a mild blood thinner to help avoid stroke since that is another thing I am genetically at risk for.
-Low-dose aspirin causes my tinnitus to get worse.

-Hemp oil because it doesn’t turn rancid like fish oil and have a perfect ratio of Omega-3’s, unlike most fish oil.
+Hemp oil, because it doesn’t turn rancid like fish oil and has a perfect ratio of Omega-3’s, unlike most fish oil.

 Make a plan

-It doesn’t have to be super detailed but a general plan to start a habit is useful.
+It doesn’t have to be super detailed, but a make general plan to start the habit.
 I have a shortlist of things for breakfast: eggs, protein shake, a smoothie with protein and vitamin powder, and oatmeal.
 The latter is only on days I am planning a very long bike ride.
 Lunch is leftover dinner, eggs, oatmeal, quinoa or buckwheat, and always a salad.
-I have a salad cut up that lasts a few days that I include with lunch and dinner.
+I have a salad cut-up that lasts a few days that I include with lunch and dinner.

 Dinner is often still too heavy but is typically meat - chicken or fish with a salad.
-Sometimes quinoa or something like that but I try to keep carbs for lunch.
+Sometimes quinoa or something like that, but I try to keep carbs for lunch.
 Cheat days are when I make something much more involved.
-If my granddaughter is around perhaps something Mexican with homemade tortillas.
-Perhaps something Thai or Chinese or a nice soup like clam chowder.
+If my granddaughter is around, perhaps something Mexican with homemade tortillas, Thai or Chinese, or a nice soup like clam chowder.

-The goal should be to make shopping and eating healthy a habit where no conscious thought needs to go into calories or nutritional value, it becomes automatic.
-It takes time.
+The goal should be to make eating a healthy habit where no conscious thought needs to go into calories or nutritional value, it becomes automatic.